 Chief Executive Officer – Dr Cathy Wilkinson

 Dr Cathy Wilkinson became CEO of EPA on 3 September 2018.
 She is a senior executive with significant public sector experience in the planning, water and environment portfolios.
 She had led the development and implementation of major policy and regulatory reforms for the Victorian Government.

-Between 2006 and 2013 she was based in Sweden, where she consulted to governments across Europe, completed a PhD at the Stockholm Resilience Centre and led projects with the Arctic Council, Rockefeller Foundation and the African Centre for Cities.
+Between 2006 and 2013 she was based in Sweden.
+She consulted to governments across Europe, completed a PhD at the Stockholm Resilience Centre and led projects with the Arctic Council, Rockefeller Foundation and the African Centre for Cities.

-Since 1 July 2018 EPA has had a new governance structure – ensuring we are better equipped than ever to protect Victorians from the harmful effects of pollution and waste.
+Since 1 July 2018 EPA has had a new governance structure – making sure we’re better equipped than ever to protect Victorians from the harmful effects of pollution and waste.

-Strengthening and modernising EPA’s governance, and establishing the Authority as an independent environmental regulator is part of the Victorian Government’s vision for EPA, as outlined in its response to the Independent Inquiry into our role.
+Strengthening and modernising EPA’s governance, and establishing us as an independent environmental regulator is part of the Victorian Government’s vision for EPA.
+This is outlined in its response to the independent inquiry into our role.

 EPA Chairperson – Cheryl Batagol PSM

-Cheryl Batagol PSM joined EPA as Chairman in September 2009 and has more than 40 years’ experience in the waste management, water and environmental sectors.
+Ms Batagol has more than 40 years’ experience in the waste management, water and environmental sectors.
 She brings to the role her prior experience with numerous government bodies.
 This includes:

-Cheryl is also the Chair of the Cooperative Research Centre for Water Sensitive Cities and the Chair of the Heads of EPAs Australia and New Zealand.
+Ms Batagol is also the Chair of the Cooperative Research Centre for Water Sensitive Cities and the Chair of the Heads of EPA Australia and New Zealand.

 Greg Tweedly – Deputy Chairperson

-He has a Bachelor of Commerce from Melbourne University, is a qualified Accountant (CPA), a graduate from the Australian Institute of Company Directors, and an Alumnus of the Stanford Executive Program and Harvard Leadership Program.
+He has a Bachelor of Commerce from Melbourne University, is a qualified Accountant (CPA), a Graduate of the Australian Institute of Company Directors, and an Alumnus of the Stanford Executive Program and Harvard Leadership Program.

 Professor Rebekah Brown

-Professor Brown is the Senior Vice-Provost and Vice-Provost (Research) at Monash University.
-In this role she is responsible for leading the university-wide research agenda, contributing to the development and implementation of the research strategy and enhancing the university’s research performance, ensuring responsible research practice, integrity and compliance in accordance with the Australian Code for the Responsible Conduct of Research.
+Professor Rebekah Brown is the Senior Vice-Provost and Vice-Provost (Research) at Monash University.
+In this role she is responsible for leading the university-wide research agenda.
+She contributes to the development and implementation of the research strategy, enhancing the university’s research performance.
+She works to ensure responsible research practice, integrity and compliance in accordance with the Australian Code for the Responsible Conduct of Research.

-Professor Brown is also a Director of the RISE (Revitalising Urban Settlements and their Environments) Program, focused on South East Asia and the Pacific, which is funded by the Wellcome Trust.
+Professor Brown is also a Director of the RISE (Revitalising Informal Settlements and their Environments) Program, focused on South East Asia and the Pacific, which is funded by the Wellcome Trust.

-She was formerly Director of Monash Sustainable Development Institute, Monash University (2014-2018), a leading interdisciplinary research and education centre working collaboratively with government, industry and philanthropists and to advance the knowledge, policy and practice of sustainable development and was the Chief Research Officer at the Cooperative Research Centre for Water Sensitive Cities and was a Professor of Environmental Sociology at Monash University.
+Previously, Professor Brown was the Director of Monash Sustainable Development Institute at Monash University.
+This is a leading interdisciplinary research and education centre.
+It works collaboratively with government, industry and philanthropists to advance the knowledge, policy and practice of sustainable development.
+She also held roles as the Chief Research Officer at the Cooperative Research Centre for Water Sensitive Cities and was a Professor of Environmental Sociology at Monash University.

-Ms Conheady is currently a Commissioner with the Taxi Services Commission, a Director with the Victorian Responsible Gambling Foundation and a cofounder and director of DC Power Co.
-Previously, she was cofounder and CEO of Flexicar and subsequently held senior management roles at Hertz Australia after it purchased Flexicar.
+Ms Monique Conheady is a Commissioner at Commercial Passenger Vehicles Victoria, a Board Member of the Victorian Responsible Gambling Foundation and a co-founder and Director of DC Power Co.
+Previously, she was co-founder and Chief Executive Officer of Flexicar and held senior management roles at Hertz Australia after it purchased Flexicar.

-Ms Conheady holds a Bachelor of Civil/Environmental Engineering (Honours) and a Bachelor of Arts (Human Geography) from the University of Melbourne, and is a Graduate of the Australian Institute of Company Directors and a Fellow of the Centre for Sustainability Leadership.
-Ms Conheady was a member of EPA’s Interim Advisory Board and chaired the People and Culture Committee.
+Ms Conheady holds a Bachelor of Civil/Environmental Engineering (Honours) and a Bachelor of Arts (Human Geography) from the University of Melbourne.
+She is a Graduate of the Australian Institute of Company Directors and a Fellow of the Centre for Sustainability Leadership.

 Mr Ross Pilling is a non-executive director of Note Printing Australia, Chair of Swinburne University’s Industry Research Advisory Committee and the Victorian Government’s Advanced Manufacturing Advisory Council.
 He is also a member of the Innovation Investment Committee of the Innovative Manufacturing Cooperative Research Centre.
 Mr Pilling was formerly the Deputy National President of the Australian Industry Group, and a longstanding board member of the Plastics and Chemicals Industry Association.

-His senior executive career with leading multinational companies BASF and BOC included several general manager and managing director roles in Asia, Australia and Europe.
-He brings an international, multicultural perspective to leadership and extensive experience of startups, post-merger integration and business transformation.
+His senior executive career with leading multinational companies, BASF and BOC, included several General Manager and Managing Director roles in Asia, Australia and Europe.
+He brings an international, multicultural perspective to leadership and extensive experience of start-ups, post-merger integrations and business transformations.

 Professor Joan Ozanne-Smith AO

 Professor Ozanne-Smith has qualifications in medicine, public health and sociology, a research doctorate in injury epidemiology and is a Fellow of the Australasian Faculty of Public Health Medicine.
-She conducts interdisciplinary research and epidemiological data system developments in Australia and internationally, and has co-edited several World Health Organization global reports.
+She conducts interdisciplinary research and develops epidemiological data systems in Australia and internationally.
+She has co-edited several World Health Organization global reports.